BuilderIO/mitosis/.changeset/large-hats-peel.md

 '@builder.io/mitosis': patch
 ---

-Fix: reactivity of mergedInputs (used in Dynamic components) in Angular
+Angular: Fix: reactivity of `mergedInputs` (used in Dynamic components)